bwinter/tha/misc/MISC_THOUGHTS.md

 In short, two or more humans are prone to *think* they are talking about the *"same"* thing when in fact, they are not.
 In actuality, talking about the same concept is essentially impossible.
 Our perceptions of reality are subtly different given the diverse contexts we bring to the table.
-This can also lead to missunderstandings and communication breakdown when people who believe they are talking about the same thing disagree on something they hold differently in their minds.
+This can also lead to misunderstandings and communication breakdown when people who believe they are talking about the same thing disagree on something they hold differently in their minds.

-The "two taco" description is overly simplified to the point where you need to understand the concept before it becomes a useful memonic.
-Essentially, if two people think they are talking about the same type of taco they might not be and it is possible this could lead to a missunderstanding -- which of course is often a source of conflict.
-(Hard to imagine how tacos would lead to conflict but this is a memonic not an actual example.)
+The "two taco" description is overly simplified to the point where you need to understand the concept before it becomes a useful mnemonic.
+Essentially, if two people think they are talking about the same type of taco they might not be and it is possible this could lead to a misunderstanding -- which of course is often a source of conflict.
+(Hard to imagine how tacos would lead to conflict but this is a mnemonic not an actual example.)

 An example I have seen was when two individuals attempted to run an SRE style D&D based on an actual incident.
 However they never fully coordinated on the bug they wanted to discuss.